How Much Does a Tax Attorney Cost?

 Types of Fees and Tax Lawyer Rates

-When you ask, "How much does a tax lawyer cost?" you also need to find out how they assess their fees.
+When you ask, "How much does a tax lawyer cost?" the first step is to find out how they assess their fees.
 Most tax attorneys charge flat fees or hourly rates.
-Here's an overview of these popular fee structures.
+These fee structures influence how much tax attorneys charge and help you compare the cost of different professionals.

 Flat-fee pricing for tax attorneys

 A tax attorney may charge a flat fee for each of the services they provide, or they may charge a flat fee that covers all of their services.
 For instance, one tax attorney may charge a fee for filing unfiled returns and another fee for submitting an offer-in-compromise application.
 Another attorney may charge a flat fee that includes both of those services and anything extra that you need.
-Flat fees vary based on the situation's complexity, and generally, a full financial analysis will happen before estimating the flat fee cost.
+Flat fees vary based on the situation's complexity, and generally, a full financial analysis is required before estimating the flat fee cost, especially when penalties and interest or IRS audits are involved.

 Hourly tax attorney cost

 In other cases, tax lawyers charge by the hour.
-Tax attorney hourly rates vary drastically.
-But on average, they tend to be $200 to $550 per hour.
+Tax attorney hourly rates vary significantly, but on average, they tend to be $200 to $550 per hour.
 If you hire a tax attorney who charges by the hour, they can tell you how much their rates are.
+Hourly billing is more common in complicated tax matters or situations involving failure to file penalties, criminal tax exposure, or extensive IRS audits.

 Whether a tax attorney charges a flat fee or by the hour, individual tax resolution cases cost $3,500 to $4,500 on average.
 For businesses, the average tends to be $5,000 or $7,000.
 However, depending on your situation, you may pay more or less than these averages.